 Between lesson plans, dozens of papers to grade, seven different classes often with 30+ students each, outside-of-class “chaperone” duties PLUS an unpaid soccer coaching position, I was worn out at the end of each week.

 Then one night I sat down and totalled it all up.
 Taking into account all the hours I was putting in, I was making about $8/hour — with a college degree.
 Talk about depressing!
 I was living paycheck to paycheck and it didn’t look like there was an end in sight.

 So, at the end of that first year, I decided to rethink things.
 I needed to learn how money worked, so that I could eventually escape the rat race and not have to work myself to death every month.
 I still wanted to do things like teaching and coaching, but without the worry and stress about how I was going to pay the bills and eat.

 The trouble was, I knew next to nothing.

 So, I looked around and found a book called “The Millionaire Next Door.”
 And that book would change my life.
 It set me on a quest, and in the next year or so I got my foot into the financial services industry at a small financial planning firm.
 From there I went to grad school at night, earned an MBA, and then my CFP® certification (Certified Financial Planner).
 I learned by doing, and started investing in real estate, stocks, bonds, and eventually even my own business.

 Now I’m mid-thirties and well on my way to financial independence.
-I’m certainly not rich, but I have a plan to acheive my goals and am making progress every month.
-More importantly, on a daily basis I get to see behind the scenes of the finances of executives, CEOs, and entreprenuers.
+I’m certainly not rich, but I have a plan to achieve my goals and am making progress every month.
+More importantly, on a daily basis I get to see behind the scenes of the finances of executives, CEOs, and entrepreneurs.
 I see the tactics and strategies that the rich use to build wealth, and I also see the pitfalls that even the wealthy sometimes fall into.